MerosCrypto/Meros/docs/Protocol/Lattice.md

 - Lock
 - Unlock

-When a new Entry is received via a `Claim`, `Send`, `Receive`, `Data`, `Lock`, or `Unlock` message, it should be added to the sender's Account, if long as the signature (produced by the sender signing the hash) is correct and any other checks imposed by the sub-type pass.
+When a new Entry is received via a `Claim`, `Send`, `Receive`, `Data`, `Lock`, or `Unlock` message, it should be added to the sender's Account, as long as the signature (produced by the sender signing the hash) is correct and any other checks imposed by the sub-type pass.
 The reason why the array is two dimensional is in case two different Entries share the same sender/nonce.
 Until one is verified, as described in the Consensus documentation, both must remain on the Account.

 ### Mint